yfann/TechGuidence/books/Streaming systems/watermark.md

 # watermark
 + The watermark is a monotonicly increasing timestamp of the oldest work not yet completed.
     + completeness
+        + 可以关闭一个窗口
     + visibility

++ watermark可以前进

 + event-time window close
     + the window does not expect any more data

++ Watermarks are created at input source

 ## perfect watermark
 + Pipelines using perfect watermark creation never have to deal with late data